All Episodes

 Hey, just for the record, we have two homes.

-I'm not sure whose name it's then.
+I'm not sure whose name it's in.

 Well, I'm happy to hear that.

-The more homes the better.
+The more homes, the better.

 That's what I always say.